Living Proof is a well-known and best-selling hair care brand but is Living Proof cruelty-free and vegan?

 Ingredients and Formulations Claims: Living Proof products are free of Phthalates, Parabens, Formaldehydes (Donors + Releasers), and SLS + SLES.

-I hope this article helped you to understand Living Proof’s cruelty-free and vegan status and you discovered another cruelty-free brand to support because together, we can help end animal testing for cosmetics once and for all!
+I hope this article helped you to understand Living Proof’s cruelty-free and vegan status and by choosing cruelty-free together, we can help end animal testing for cosmetics once and for all!

 If you liked this cruelty-free resource, then please subscribe to our monthly newsletter for more resources and guides to living your BEST cruelty-free and vegan life!
 You can also find us on Instagram and Facebook.